-- (a) marked clearly on each side of the vessel in accordance with the requirements of Annex A; and - (b) assigned in accordance with the maximum displacement determined at 5.3.
+(a) marked clearly on each side of the vessel in accordance with the requirements of ANNEX A; and

+(b) assigned in accordance with the maximum displacement determined at 5.3.

-Note NSCV Subsection C6B contains requirements and standards on subdivision load lines.
+NOTE NSCV Subsection C6B contains requirements and standards on subdivision load lines.
+A vessel with a subdivision load line does not require a freeboard mark.